Somsock/ideal-doodle/README.md

 - price conversion (currently usd only)
 - book weight and shipping costs (also conversion to kg)

-Book: the book to be printed in the print run, stores book specific variables such as price, author, # of pages, etc.
+Book: the book to be printed in the print run, stores book specific variables such as name, price, author, # of pages, etc.

 Bundle: the application ask for a quantity of books and cost to produce said quantity, a bundle refers to that specific quantity of books